 In other words, it will help you stay lean and get even better results.
-However, your progress will be dependent on the type of workout you do, and the amount of proteins you eat.
+However, your progress will be dependent on the type of workout you do, and the type of proteins you eat.

 What Happens If I Lift Weights On A Calorie Deficit?

 When you lift weights on a calorie deficit your body will enhance muscle protein synthesis and stimulate hypertrophy, despite eating fewer calories.
 Lifting weights will promote muscle growth and help you improve your body composition without losing muscle mass.